Distributed Optimization on Riemannian Manifolds for multi-agent networks: Numerical Experiments

 where $\text{qf}(\cdot)$ gives the orthogonal factor in the QR-decomposition of its argument.
 The formula for the parallel transport on Grassmann manifolds is given in (Example 8.1.3 \cite{Absil}) and for vector transport in (Example 8.1.10 \cite{Absil}).

-We consider a synthetic dataset of $d=10^4$ measurements with dimension of each measurement being $n=10^3$.
+We consider a synthetic dataset of $d=10^4$ measurements with dimension of each measurement being $p=10^3$.
 The measurements are assumed to be distributed throughout a network of $10$ nodes.
-The connectivity graph is generated in a similar manner as the previous example and the results are plotted in Figure 2.
-Note that this setup effectively amounts to running a batch gradient descent on the problem with each iteration representing a pass through the dataset.
-Another point to note here from Figure 2 is that consensus, as in the previous case, is achieved pretty early around $k=100$ while the function value evaluated at the estimates keeps on decreasing till $k=150$.
-This illustrates the two time scale effect mentioned earlier.
+The connectivity graph is generated in a similar manner as the previous example and the results are plotted in Figure 1(c)-(d).
+A point to note here is that consensus, as in the previous case, is achieved pretty early around $k=100$ while the function value evaluated at the estimates keeps on decreasing till $k=150$.